microsoft/OpenAPI.NET/docs/upgrade-guide-2.md

 # Introduction

-We are excited to announce the preview of a new version of the OpenAPI.NET library!
+We are excited to announce the new version of the OpenAPI.NET library!
 OpenAPI.NET v2 is a major update to the OpenAPI.NET library.
 This release includes a number of performance improvements, API enhancements, and support for OpenAPI v3.1.

 ## The biggest update ever